This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about immunizations?

 Tell your healthcare provider about all the immunizations you have had.
 If you have missed any immunizations, your healthcare provider may recommend that you update your immunizations.
 These include hepatitis B, influenza, MMR (measles, mumps, rubella), Tdap, and varicella immunizations.
+You should get 1 dose of the Tdap vaccine with each pregnancy.
+It is best to get the vaccine at 27 to 36 weeks of pregnancy.

 What tests may I need to have before pregnancy?